saiakhilaloor/news-headlines/README.md

 # News-headlines
-Desktop notifications and news reader of top stories
+This script gives notifications and news reader of top stories